barryclark/jekyll-now/_posts/2021-3-31-HardBraking.md

 ![config.yml]({{site.baseurl}}/images/SL1604.png)

 The crash data indicates an increase in crash frequency during construction, which is to be expected.
 After construction crash rates have dropped, but rear-ends make up a higher share of the crash type.
 This is also to be expected, as the mainlanes no longer are having the cross the intersection at-grade.
 However, this could also be an indicator of poor operations.

-1 person was fatally injured and 20 people were seriously injured over the last 10 years.
+One person was fatally injured and twenty people were seriously injured over the last 10 years.

 ![config.yml]({{site.baseurl}}/images/crash_data_1604.png)

-Unfortunately, a full year of crash data alone cannot pinpoint a design issue.
+Unfortunately, this of crash data alone cannot pinpoint a design issue.

 # The Data

+The data acquired for this project was from [Wejo](https://www.wejo.com/), which aggregates data from vehicle manufacturers.
 The "journey" data is a simple "breadcrumb" style which contains a data point every 3 seconds with speed and location.
-The data acquired for this project was from [Wejo](https://www.wejo.com/), which aggregates data from vehicle manufacturers.

-Another dataset is the "events" data where an on-board accelerometer can detect hard acceleration and deceleration.
+The other dataset acquired is the "events" data where an on-board accelerometer can detect hard acceleration and deceleration.
 Deceleration or "hard braking" is largely what I focused on as a potential indicator of safety issues.

 # Hard-Braking Breakthrough